-- Advise research subject if there are any anticipated benefits to the subject.
+- A statement advising research subject if there are any anticipated benefits to the subject.

-- Statement describing the extent, if any, to which confidentiality of record(s) will be maintained.
+- A statement describing the extent, if any, to which confidentiality of record(s) will be maintained.

-- Be sure the subject is advised that participation is voluntary and he/she may discontinue participation at any time without penalty.
+- A statement that the subject has been advised that participation is voluntary and he/she may discontinue participation at any time without penalty/

-- Be sure the research subject is 18 years old or older.
+- A statement confirming that the research subject is 18 years old or older.

-- Advise the research subject he/she may receive a copy of research results.
+- A statement advising the research subject that he/she may receive a copy of research results.

-- Name the faculty Advisor and provide contact information for whom to contact for answers to pertinent questions about the research and research subject's rights.
+- The name of the faculty advisor for the research and contact information for whom to contact for answers pertinent to questions about the research and research subject's rights.

 - A statement disclosing the source of funding (if any) in the Informed Consent form and attach to the protocol submission.